xkalet07/cml_wd_telcosense/README.md

 ## Abstract:

+Package built as a Masters thesis in years 2024/2025 for rain event detection using CML data from czech republic and CHMI.

 This thesis presents an implementation of Convolutional Neural Network (CNN) model for rain event detection, using signal loss from Commercial Microwave Link (CML).